AuroraHealth12/moyoECG_and/README.md

 Data parsing happens in parse_chr_ecg_data function inside ble_uecg_service.java.
 Then it goes through ecg_processor class which stores ECG in memory and then broadcasts them to the interface app (if it is active), and saves them to file (if saving mode is turned on).

-Other project parts can be found here: https://github.com/ultimaterobotics/uECG